ENROLL NOW in 'Script School'!

 Homework 3: Read a produced script

-Module 3 - Macro to Micro (Mar.
-19)
+Module 3 - Macro to Micro (March 26 w/ study session on April 1)

 Deep dive on structure, outlines, treatments, and synopses.
 Clarifying your Protagonist’s goals, actions, decisions, & visual storytelling.